-Fire Protection Agency and the U.S. Department of Transportation define a flammable liquid as having a flash flash point The lowest temperature at which a liquid gives off enough flammable vapor to ignite and produce a flame when an ignition source is present.
+Flammable-Catches on fire easily and burns rapidly.
+The National Fire Protection Agency and the U.S. Department of flash point-The lowest temperature at which a liquid gives off enough flammable vapor to ignite and produce a flame when an ignition source is present.